RCEA COVID-19 Information

 RCEA’s office is closed.
 Please call (707)269-1700 or visit our contact page if you have any questions.
 Thank you for your patience.

-Our Board of Directors meetings are available online.
-Options for viewing and participating, including submitting public comments, are being posted on our Board page.
+RCEA has also cancelled all public, face-to-face workshops and events until further notice.
+Watch our Events page for online webinars and workshops.
+Our Board of Directors and Community Advisory meetings are available online.
+Options for viewing and participating, including submitting public comments, are being posted on our Board of Directors page and our Community Advisory Committee page.

 On the financial assistance page be sure to take advantage of the CARE program:

 CARE Program Discount.
-The California Alternative Rate for Energy program, administered by PG&E, is one of the most significant ways to save money.
-The program is easy to apply for and customers have a good chance of qualifying if your income has changed or you receive other financial assistance.
+The California Alternative Rate for Energy program, administered by PG&E but paid for by all customers in California and available to people served by RCEA, is one of the most significant ways to save money.
+The program is easy to apply for and customers have a good chance of qualifying if their income has changed or they receive other financial assistance.
 Qualifying customers can receive a monthly discount of 20% or more on gas and electricity.
 Participants qualify through income guidelines or if enrolled in certain public assistance programs.
-For more details and a link to apply or information on other programs you may qualify, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.
+For more details and a link to apply or information on other programs you may qualify for, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.